 Broadly speaking, my research investigates the value of knowledge and inquiry and the relationship between knowledge and the good life.
 Currently, my main focus is on the treatment of these issues in the dialogues of Plato.
 I also have a project on the value of education in the work of the ancient Roman philosopher Seneca.
 One long-term research goal is to draw out the implications of ancient philosophical accounts of the value of knowledge and inquiry for topics in contemporary philosophy of education.

 “The Discipline of Virtue: Knowledge and the Unity of the Virtues in the Protagoras” [under review]

 Abstract.
 Identifies a false assumption that underlies standard interpretations of the Unity Thesis and offers a new interpretation according to which the virtues are unified insofar as they are each constituted by the same kind of psychological power: knowledge.
 Shows that the Unity Thesis, so interpreted, has practical implications for deliberations about how to become virtuous.

-“The Meno on Virtue and the Value of Knowledge” [near submission stage]
+“The Meno on the Value of Knowledge and True Belief” [under review]

 Abstract.
-Offers a new account of the value of knowledge in the Meno, according to which knowledge has final value because it satisfies a basic desire for truth.
+Offers a new account of the value of knowledge in the Meno, according to which knowledge has final value because it constitutes a grasp of the truth.
 Discusses the implications of this view for the relative value of knowledge and true belief.